Relating Functional and Imperative Session Types: Introduction

 \subsection{Contributions}

-After recalling the definition of VGR in Section~\ref{sec:vgr}, we define LFST-rec, an extension of a synchronous version of LFST with linear record types, in Section~\ref{sec:line-funct-sess} and argue informally that this extension does not increase the expressivity of the language.

-In Section~\ref{sec:transl-imper-funct} we study the relation between the VGR calculus and LFST-rec by giving a type-preserving translation from VGR to LFST-rec.
-This translation gives rise to a simulation, which establishes that LFST-rec is at least as expressive as VGR.

-In Section~\ref{sec:backw-transl}, we define a backwards translation from VGR to LFST and show that it preserves the semantics by establishing an (untyped) simulation.

-In Section~\ref{sec:towards-typed-backw}, we define a restricted type system for LFST that tracks channel identities and carves out a proper subset of LFST programs.
-We show that the backwards translation becomes type preserving under this restricted type discipline.
+\begin{itemize} \item We show that LFST is at least as expressive as VGR by giving a typing-preserving translation that simulates VGR in LFST (\Cref{sec:transl-imper-funct}). \item We show that untyped VGR is at least as expressive as LFST by giving a backwards translation that simulates LFST in VGR (\Cref{sec:backw-transl}). \item We exhibit a type system for LFST that characterizes the shortcomings of VGR exactly.
+The backwards translation becomes type preserving with respect to this system (\Cref{sec:towards-typed-backw}). \end{itemize}

 In this paper we omit choice and recursion from session types because these features are straightforward to add and our results extend seamlessly.
-We posted a version of this paper with further proofs and the formalization of LFST to arxiv with today's timestamp.
+Compared to the conference version of this paper~\cite{DBLP:conf/coordination/Saffrich021}, we added more explanations, we incorporated full rule sets and proofs, and we made the Agda proof script for \Cref{thm:translation-preserves-typing} (translation preserves typing) available as a supplement~\cite{saffrich_hannes_2021_5764782}.